 To accompany the Smithsonian, the Hyrum City Museum also curated a local component of the exhibition, entitled: Tradition and Innovation: Working Together in Hyrum, as well as A Work Worth Doing.
 The first of these partner exhibits will illustrates the growth and innovation that has developed Hyrum in correlation with the building of the Hyrum Dam, and the growth of the E.A.
 Miller company (now JBS Blue Ribbon Beef).
 The second, entitled A Work Worth Doing, focuses on present-day community members who enable and support the community of Hyrum and Cache Valley.
 Though the traveling exhibit has now moved on to other Utah museums, this portion of the exhibit is still on display.

-The Way We Worked has been made possible at the Hyrum City Museum by Utah Humanities.
+The Way We Worked was been made possible at the Hyrum City Museum by Utah Humanities.
 The exhibition, created by the National Archives, is part of Museum on Main Street, a collaboration between the Smithsonian Institution and State Humanities Councils nationwide.
 Support for Museum on Main Street has been provided by the United States Congress.
 Find out more about Museum on Main Street programs and The Way We Worked, at: https://museumonmainstreet.org/content/way-we-worked

-If you would like to follow the progress of The Way We Worked in Utah, or get more information about the work of Utah Humanities in correlation with the exhibit, click here.
+The Way We Worked has continued to travel throughout Utah.
+If you would like to follow its progress, or get more information about the work of Utah Humanities in correlation with the exhibit, click here.